MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-.NET-and-COM-Objects--New-Object-.md

 > the application may or may not exit.
 For this reason, you should test termination behavior for
 > each ActiveX executable you want to use in PowerShell.

-## Getting Warnings About .NET Framework-Wrapped COM Objects
+## Getting warnings about .NET Framework-wrapped COM objects

 In some cases, a COM object might have an associated .NET Framework **Runtime-Callable Wrapper** (RCW) that's used by `New-Object`.
 Since the behavior of the RCW may be different from the behavior